"The Cottingley Secret" Book Discussion and Mini Spiced Tea Cakes Themed Recipe

 - 2 large eggs, at room temperature

-- 1/2 cup vanilla bean whole milk Greek yogurt, at room temperature
+- 1/2 cup vanilla bean whole milk Greek yogurt (or plain or sour cream), at room temperature

 - 1 cup brewed Irish Breakfast black tea